First Watch Pesto Chicken Quinoa Bowl (Easy Copycat Recipe)

 - Drizzle with lemon balsamic or ranch dressing for extra creaminess

-- Stores well in the fridge for up to 4 days
+- Stores well in airtight containers, in the fridge for up to 4 days

 Why This Recipe Deserves a Spot in Your Rotation